7 June 1940:

 [The experienced crew of the Jules Verne: C.C.
 Daillière (commandant, at centre); l’Enseigne de Vaisseau Comet (navigator); Maître Principal Yonnet (pilot); Maître Corneillet (flight engineer); Maître Scour (radioperator) and Second Maître Deschamps (mitrailleur-bombardier).]

-Dailliere made for Paris in a straighter path back to France, and landed at Orly Airfield.
-They met no resistance on the return leg, and when the aircraft touched down, it had covered nearly 3,000 miles in 13.5 hours.
+Daillière made for Paris in a straighter path back to France, and landed at Orly Airfield.
+They met no resistance on the return leg, and when the aircraft touched down, it had covered nearly 3,000 miles in 13.5 hours on this epic mission.